eddietheengineer/VoronDocs/setup/additional/mini12864_klipper_guide.md

 2. The EXP1/EXP2 ports must be available and not connected to another expansion module

 ## Hardware
+*NOTE: only the Fysetc mini12864 requires the connector housings to be reversed.
+If you have a BigTree Tech mini12864, skip steps 1 & 2*
 1. Pry off the two black connector housings from the back of the display
 2. Rotate connector housings 180 degrees and insert back onto pins
 3. Connect EXP1 and EXP2 cables to the display and to your MCU board, being sure to match port numbers (EXP1 <> EXP1).